What is Public Interest Law Clinic?

 Have a look at how to apply for more information on the application process.

-There are currently four volunteer positions offered in the Public Interest Legal Tech Clinic per semester.
+There are currently four volunteer positions offered in the Public Interest Law Clinic per semester.

 Who can apply?